pelagia123/todo-list-tutorial/installations.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Angular CLI will ask a couple of questions to help create a new application.
+(Depending on installation) Angular CLI will ask a couple of questions to help create a new application.
 Answer the questions as shown below:
   1. Would you like to add Angular routing? (y/N): **N**
   1. Which stylesheet format would you like to use?
 (Use arrow keys): **CSS** (Press Enter to select **CSS**)